waynemoore/sublime-gherkin-formatter/README.markdown

 ## Contributing

-It's a python project, so I recommend you make use of [virtualenv](http://www.virtualenv.org/) to manage dependencies.
+It's a Python project, so I recommend you make use of [virtualenv](http://www.virtualenv.org/) to manage dependencies.

 1. Clone repository
 2. `$ pip install -r requirements.pip`